 - This position requires a National Agency Check with Inquiries (NACI).

-Applicant must have one year specialized experience equivalent to the GS-12 level (in the Federal sector).
+AT GS-13 Level: Applicant must have one year specialized experience equivalent to the GS-12 level (in the Federal sector).
 Specialized experience is experience that has equipped you with the particular ability, skill, and knowledge to successfully perform the duties of this position and is typically in or related to this line of work.
-Specialized experience includes: merchant marine personnel, including mariner qualification, suitability screening, professionals evaluation, testing, credentialing, records and documentation.
+Specialized experience includes: mariner assessment development, delivery, and analytics, and leadership.

-Selective placement factor(s) must be met in order to receive further consideration: Applicant must hold or have held a U.S. Merchant Mariner Credential in the grade of 1st Assistant Engineer, Unlimited, or higher or the equivalent military experience as Assistant Engineer Officer/Chief Engineer or higher and as a qualified Engineer of the Watch (EOW) on vessels of greater than 4000HP.
+Selective placement factor(s) must be met in order to receive further consideration: Applicant must hold or have held a U.S. Merchant Mariner Credential in the grade of Master, Any Gross Tons or Chief Engineer of Unlimited Horsepower, including international Standards of Training Certification and Watchkeeping for Seafarers certification or equivalent military experience as Commanding Officer or Engineer Officer/Chief Engineer of vessels of more than 3,000 Gross Tons or 4000HP.

 National Service Experience (i.e., volunteer experience): Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.